-- Increases may be experienced in economic slumps. - Plans that cover members in cyclical business can be at a higher risk. - Disasters and epidemics happen.
+- Increases may be experience in economic slumps. - Plans that cover members in cyclical business can be at a higher risk. - Disasters and epidemics happen.

 The duration of disability varies.
-For disabled employees, the deemed five percent increases and service credits may be an incentive to malinger.
+For disabled employees, the deemed 5% and service credits may be an incentive to malinger.